for purchase of goods and services

 21. TERMINATION

-21.1 Voyis shall be entitled to terminate the Order without liability to the Supplier by giving notice in writing to the Supplier at any time if:
+21.1 Voyis may be entitled to terminate the Order without liability to the Supplier by giving notice in writing to the Supplier at any time if:

-21.1.1 the Supplier makes any voluntary arrangement with its creditors (within the meaning of the Insolvency Act 1986) or (being an individual or firm) becomes bankrupt or (being a company) becomes subject to an administration order or goes into liquidation (otherwise than for the purpose of amalgamation or reconstruction); or
+the Supplier makes any voluntary arrangement with its creditors (within the meaning of the Insolvency Act 1986, Part I) or (being an individual or firm) becomes bankrupt or (being a company) becomes subject to an administration order or goes into liquidation (otherwise than for the purpose of amalgamation or reconstruction); or

 21.1.4 Voyis reasonably apprehends that any of the events mentioned above is about to occur in relation to the Supplier and notifies the Supplier accordingly; or

-21.1.5 anything analogous to any of the foregoing under the law of any jurisdiction occurs in relation to the Supplier;
+anything analogous to any of the foregoing under the law of any jurisdiction occurs in relation to the Supplier; or

-21.2 Upon termination for any reason whatsoever all Goods or Services whether in finalised or in semi-processed state, work in progress and Specifications in which title has passed to Voyis or supplied by Voyis in connection with the Order shall be immediately transferred to Voyis at the Supplier’s risk and expense.
-Voyis (or its agents) at Voyis ’s sole option, may enter upon the premises of the Supplier where such items are stored to collect the same and the Supplier hereby grants Voyis an irrevocable licence for Voyis or its agents to enter and do so.
+21.2 Upon termination for any reason whatsoever all Goods or Services whether in finalized or in semi-processed state, work in progress and Specifications in which title has passed to Voyis or supplied by Voyis in connection with the Order shall be immediately transferred to Voyis at the Supplier’s risk and expense.
+Voyis (or its agents) at Voyis’ sole option, may enter upon the premises of the Supplier where such items are stored to collect the same and the Supplier hereby grants Voyis an irrevocable license for Voyis or its agents to enter and do so.

-21.3 The rights of termination shall be without prejudice to any other rights or remedies Voyis may have and Voyis ’s right to indemnification shall survive termination.
+21.3 The rights of termination shall be without prejudice to any other rights or remedies Voyis may have and Voyis’ right to indemnification shall survive termination.

 22. COMPLIANCE WITH LAWS

-22.1 Subject to Clause 22.4 the Supplier warrants that it will fully observe and comply with all applicable EU, Canadian UK and other local laws, rules, regulations and orders pertaining to the production and sale of the Goods or Services ordered, and, upon request, the Supplier will furnish Voyis with certificates of compliance with such laws, rules, regulations and orders.
-In particular and without prejudice to the remaining provisions of this Clause 22, Supplier warrants that it is fully observant and compliant with all applicable Canadian, UK and local laws, rules, regulations and orders pertaining to:
+22.1 Subject to clause 22.4 the Supplier warrants that it will fully observe and comply with all applicable Canadian, UK, EU and local laws, rules, regulations and orders pertaining to the production and sale of the Goods or Services ordered, and, upon request, the Supplier will furnish Voyis with certificates of compliance with such laws, rules, regulations and orders.
+In particular and without prejudice to the remaining provisions of this clause 22, Supplier warrants that it is fully observant and compliant with all Canadian, UK, EU and local laws, rules, regulations and orders pertaining to:

-22.1.1 Anti-bribery and anti-corruption legislation including the UK Bribery Act 2010 and US Foreign Corrupt Practices Act 1977;
+Anti-bribery and anti-corruption legislation including the Canadian Criminal Code and the Canadian Corruption of Foreign Public Officials Act S.C.
+1998, the UK Bribery Act 2010 and US Foreign Corrupt Practices Act 1977;

-22.1.2 Anti-slavery and human trafficking practices including the UK Modern Slavery Act 2015; and
+Anti-slavery and human trafficking practices including the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act S.C.
+2023 and the UK Modern Slavery Act 2015; and

-22.2 Without prejudice to the above but subject to Clause 22.4 the Supplier warrants all Goods (including components) shall comply with the following EC Directives and implementing legislation:
+22.2 Without prejudice to the above but subject to Clause 22.4 the Supplier warrants all Goods (including components) shall comply with the following EC and Canadian Directives and implementing legislation:

 73/23/EEC Low Voltage